Vodafone axe call centre jobs in Hobart

 I can understand the Premier being disappointed – 100 jobs are not easy to replace and after Vodafone received both state and federal funding to set up in Tasmania (including payroll relief and a $3.2 million grant since promising to double its workforce) you can understand why the Government might be a little disappointed.

 At its peak in 2016 the call centre employed 850 people.
-7SD have reported (editor: article has since been deleted) that the following 92 jobs will be cut from the call centre:
+7SD have reported (editor: the article has since been deleted) that the following 92 jobs will be cut from the call centre:

 - 8 Social Media